FoxoTech/methylprep/docs/package.md

-# MethPype Package
+# methylprep Package

-The MethPype package contains both high-level APIs for processing data from local files and low-level functionality allowing you to customize the flow of data and how it is processed.
+The methylprep package contains both high-level APIs for processing data from local files and low-level functionality allowing you to customize the flow of data and how it is processed.

 ---

 ## High-Level Processing

-The primary MethPype API provides methods for the most common data processing and file retrieval functionality.
+The primary methylprep API provides methods for the most common data processing and file retrieval functionality.

 ### `run_pipeline`